mingus-sessions/nsmls/README.md

 The project is a personal project, which is released because it might be useful for others.
 License is GPLv2, feel free to maintain your own version.
 See the NOTICE file in that case.
 Contribute if possible.

 In general, don't expect support.
 Feel free to report your issue though.
-Your issue is probably my issue as well and ideally there will be no bugs.
+Your issue is probably my issue as well and bugs are not good.
+Don't expect new features.

 Users should help users.